-1/2-Acre Production Lots
+1/2-Acre Custom Home Lots

 Water demand factors for the proposed large lots are based on recent water use data records for residential lots in the Serrano development - specifically existing residential lots located on Renaissance Way and Renaissance Place.
-The proposed lots in this category average about 1/2-acre, though have a minimum lots size of 15,000 square feet.
-Landscaping on the lot may be based on a predetermined landscaping package.
+The proposed lots in this category average at about 1/2-acre though have a project minimum of 15,000 square feet.
+Landscaping on the lot may be based on a predetermined landscaping package for a production home.
 Generally, the house itself is large, with extensive outdoor features including pools, hardscapes, water features, and significant landscaping with well-maintained turf areas.